typedef-mukyu/cs312-course-project-2/readme.md

 ## Introduction

-This script deploys and installs a dedicated Minecraft server on AWS, running the application on an EC2 instance and creating the VPC infrastructure necessary for outside players to connect to this server.
+This script deploys and installs a dedicated Minecraft (version 1.20.6) server on AWS, running the application on an EC2 instance and creating the VPC infrastructure necessary for outside players to connect to this server.
 An SSH key is also created for remote management of this server.

 This script works by first checking for the required AWS and Terraform CLIs, and also checking for the AWS credential file mentioned below.
 The script will then read